knative/community/elections/2021-TOC/README.md

 ## Purpose

-The role of this election is to fill out the one (1) seats due for election this year on the [Knative Technical Oversight Committee].
-The elected member will serve a two (2) year term.
+The role of this election is to fill the two (2) seats due for election this year on the [Knative Technical Oversight Committee].
+The elected members will serve two (2) year terms.

 ## Background